 David Klem, MD, FACS

 Dr. Klem received his medical degree from Rush Medical College in Chicago.
 In 1992, he was awarded Surgical Intern of the Year, and in 1996, completed his general surgery residency at Rush-Presbyterian-St. Luke's Medical Center in Chicago.
 Dr. Klem is certified by the American Board of Surgery and is a Fellow of the American College of Surgeons.
-He is interested in the surgical management of obesity and advanced laparoscopic surgeries including hernia, gallbladder, and colon/rectal procedures.
+He is interested in advanced laparoscopic surgeries including hernia, gallbladder, and colon/rectal procedures.
 He is certified as a da Vinci® robotic surgeon including single site robotic assisted surgery.
-He is the Medical Director of the Bariatric Treatment Center at Northwestern Medicine Central DuPage Hospital.
 Dr. Klem's work has been published in the national literature.
 He serves as the Medical Director of Surgery and Chairman of the Peer Review Committee at Central DuPage Hospital (CDH).

 Dean P. Shoener, MD, FACS

 Dr. Shoener received his medical degree from University of Iowa in Iowa City, Iowa, and completed his residency in general surgery at Michigan State University in Grand Rapids, Michigan.
 He has been in practice since 1999.
 He is certified by the American Board of Surgery and is a Fellow of the American College of Surgeons.
-He is also a member of the American Society of Breast Surgeons.
-His clinical interests include advanced laparoscopic surgery, robotic surgery, colon and rectal surgery, hernia surgery, breast surgery, thyroid surgery, and gallbladder surgery.
-Dr. Shoener is currently part of the medical staff leadership at Northwestern Medicine Delnor Hospital.
+His clinical interests include advanced laparoscopic surgery, robotic surgery, colon and rectal surgery, hernia surgery, and gallbladder surgery.
+Dr. Shoener is currently part of the medical staff leadership at Northwestern Medicine Delnor Hospital and currently serves as the chief of the medical staff.
 He is past president of the Kane County Medical Society.
-He is currently on the cancer, trauma, credentials, operating room planning, surgical site infection, blood bank and medical executive committees at Delnor Hospital.
+He is currently on the trauma, credentials, operating room planning, surgical site infection and medical executive committees at Delnor Hospital.
 He is Clinical Associate Professor at Finch University Health Sciences and Midwestern University Physician Assistant Programs.

 Thomas W. Tomasik, MD, FACS

 Dr. Tomasik received his medical degree from Loyola University of Chicago Stritch School of Medicine and completed his residency in general surgery at Loyola University Medical Center.
 He has been in practice since 1990.
-Dr. Tomasik practices the full scope of general surgery with expertise in advanced laparoscopic surgeries including gallbladder, hernia, colon surgery, thyroid disorders, breast disorders and rectal disorders.
-A fellow of the American College of Surgeons, Dr. Tomasik serves as the Trauma Medical Director at Northwestern Medicine Central DuPage Hospital and is certified by the American Board of Surgery.
+Dr. Tomasik practices the full scope of general surgery with expertise in advanced laparoscopic, and robotic surgeries including gallbladder, hernia, colon surgery, thyroid disorders, and rectal disorders.
+A fellow of the American College of Surgeons, Dr. Tomasik serves as the Trauma Medical Director at Northwestern Medicine Central DuPage Hospital, Chairman of the Department of Surgery, and is certified by the American Board of Surgery.